Homological lemmas for (non-abelian) group-like structures by diagram chasing in a self-dual context: Classical Diagram Lemmas

 The $3\times3$ Lemma appears in Buchsbaum's early approach~\cite{Buc} to what is now called an abelian category.
 In \cite{Bourn2001}, Bourn gives a version in a context which encompasses semi-abelian categories.
 The proof given in \cite{Grandis} is identical to the one below.
 The formulation of the $3\times 3$ Lemma, in the context of this paper, along with a partial proof is given in \cite{workshop notes}.

 \begin{theorem}[$3\times3$ Lemma] Consider a commutative diagram

-where each column is a short exact sequence. \begin{enumerate} \item If the bottom two rows are short exact, then so is the top, \item If the top two rows are short exact, then so is the bottom. \item If the top and bottom rows are short exact and $yx$ is a zero morphism, then the middle row is short exact (the Middle $3\times 3$ Lemma). \end{enumerate} \end{theorem}
+where each column is a short exact sequence. \begin{enumerate} \item If the bottom two rows are short exact, then so is the top, \item If the top two rows are short exact, then so is the bottom. \end{enumerate} \end{theorem}

 \begin{proof}

 (i) We will show that $\mathsf{Ker}f=1$ (i.e., $f$ is injective).

 We will show $gB=C$ (i.e., $g$ is surjective).